Will starving yourself help you live longer? Maybe not

 Roth helped launch the NIA study and is a co-author of the new paper.
 He believes there is still good evidence in favor of calorie restriction, including the Wisconsin study's findings.
 GeroScience is working with Procter & Gamble to use mannoheptulose as a lifespan-increasing supplement for dogs and hopes to raise money for a clinical trial in people.

-LifeGen Technologies, co-founded by a leader of the Wisconsin study, has tested a compound that mimicked some genetic changes seen with calorie restriction in rodents.
-In 2001, the company was bought by Nu Skin, which "utilizes the research data generated from caloric restriction studies to assist in its development of nutritional supplements," a spokeswoman said.
+LifeGen Technologies, co-founded by a leader of the Wisconsin study, is testing a nutraceutical that mimicked some genetic changes seen with calorie restriction in rodents.
+The company was bought by Nu Skin Enterprises in 2011.